ryan2625/ESP32-CC1101-Transmission/README.md

 This README will heavily reference the official **[TI CC1101 transceiver datasheet](https://www.ti.com/lit/ds/symlink/cc1101.pdf)** as well as parts of the [ESP32 documentation](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-reference/peripherals/spi_master.html).
 This particular repository uses the [PlatformIO IDE extension for VSCode](https://platformio.org/install/ide?install=vscode), but using the ESP-IDF extension for VSCode is also viable.

-> Please see the guidelines on [contributing & AI use](https://github.com/ryan2625/ESP32-CC1101-Transmission/blob/main/CONTRIBUTING.md#ai-use) in this project.
+> Please see this project's guidelines for [contributing & AI use](https://github.com/ryan2625/ESP32-CC1101-Transmission/blob/main/CONTRIBUTING.md#ai-use).

 ## Table of Contents